 Ah, Kid A. Either you loved it or hated it.
 I personally loved it.
 A lot of folks didn’t because it was that pivotal period in Radiohead’s career in which they branched off in a completely new and abstract direction (in large part due to Thom Yorke’s mental breakdown in promoting 1997’s OK Computer).

-Yorke felt like people were not only copying his music, but that the music itself had become stale simply as a byproduct of the commercialization of it.
+Yorke felt like people were not only copying his music but that the music itself had become stale simply as a byproduct of its commercialization.
 What a concept.

 A lot of people didn’t get it, just like many folks don’t understand the brilliance of Kid A. The Mage again brings this album to life, by revealing details, textures, and rhythms you weren’t aware of before.

 On “Idioteque” a long-time favorite of mine, you can clearly hear the weird drum sounds coming in at :38 and this time they have a pulsating sense of depth and precision that I never remembered hearing before.

 “Everything in its right place” sounds mostly like I remember, only this time the ghostliness comes to life at 2:08, and some haunting soundscapes make themselves known at around 2:18.
 The Mage has a knack for separating sounds for your enjoyment and peeling back the layers in a way that demands your attention.

 Impressions Coming Soon

 Here are some more albums/songs that I have listened to with the Mage (Impressions coming soon!)

 My final grade for these headphones is a solid A.